jaya6400/jaya6400/README.md

 ### Hi there 👋, I’m Jaya Dubey

-I am a **Backend Developer** passionate about building scalable web applications and solving real-world problems.
+I am a **Software Engineer** passionate about building scalable web applications and solving real-world problems.
 I love learning new technologies every day and sharing knowledge with the community.

 ---